Thank you for subscribing

 H. Subrecipient Requirements

-In either event, a written agreement will be entered into with the subrecipient institution and contain all items required by the FCOI Regulations [§50.604(c)] to ensure reporting by the Center to the PHS of any subrecipient investigator FCOIs in a timely manner, i.e., prior to the expenditure of funds or within sixty (60) days of any subsequently identified FCOI.
+In either event, a written agreement will be entered into with the subrecipient institution and contain all items required by the FCOI Regulations [§50.604(c)] to ensure reporting by Center on Addiction to the PHS of any subrecipient investigator FCOIs in a timely manner, i.e., prior to the expenditure of funds or within sixty (60) days of any subsequently identified FCOI.

 I. Public Accessibility Requirements

-Prior to expending any funds under a PHS-funded grant or cooperative agreement, the Center shall ensure public accessibility to information concerning an FCOI held by a senior/key personnel member by providing a written response to any written request, such response to be postmarked or dated (if replying by electronic means) within five (5) business days of the receipt of the written request.
+Prior to expending any funds under a PHS-funded grant or cooperative agreement, Center on Addiction shall ensure public accessibility to information concerning an FCOI held by a senior/key personnel member by providing a written response to any written request, such response to be postmarked or dated (if replying by electronic means) within five (5) business days of the receipt of the written request.
 Such information shall consist of that required to be provided under the FCOI Regulations [§50.605(a)(5)(ii), (iii)], shall be updated at least annually and within 60 days of the receipt or identification of information concerning an additional significant financial interest, and shall remain available for three years from the date the information was most recently updated.